 The Plan will review the fees charged for all Parks and Recreation Division programs and services.
 The review will not only review direct and indirect costs and associated fees to the City; it will also include a comparison of the City's fees to those at local agencies.
-Based on this review, the Plan will provide recommended changes to fees currently being charged for programs and possible changes to the existing Recreation Cost Recovery Policy.
+Based on this review, the Plan may recommend changes to fees currently being charged for programs and recommend any modifications to the existing Recreation Cost Recovery Policy.